zhuje/plugins/docs/prometheus/cue-sdk/panel.md

 # Prometheus Panel Builder

-The Prometheus Panel builder is a simple wrapper to help creating panels that query a prometheus datasource.
+This libary is a simple wrapper to help creating panels that query a prometheus datasource.

 ## Usage